Democrats swarm industrial Iowa to prove they can beat Trump

 That’s what Buttigieg was aiming to do with his latest Iowa campaign swing. which focused entirely on the state’s 2nd Congressional District.
 Ten of Iowa’s 31 pivot counties are clustered in the district, and the opportunity for candidates campaigning in the region is twofold: The 2nd District accounts for a little under one-sixth of the overall delegates awarded on caucus night.

-Dave Loebsack, a Democratic state representative who has endorsed Buttigieg and introduced him across Iowa this week, noted the possible general election advantage of campaigning across the 2nd District, where he says Democrats have a 20,000-voter registration advantage.
+Dave Loebsack, a Democrat who represents Iowa’s 2nd Congressional District, has endorsed Buttigieg and introduced him across Iowa this week.
+He noted the possible general election advantage of campaigning across the 2nd District, where he says Democrats have a 20,000-voter registration advantage.
 He argued that by visiting these struggling cities during the caucus campaign, which offers disproportionate attention than a general election campaign, some Trump-voting Democrats can be brought back into the fold.

 “This is a part of the state, just like parts of Wisconsin, Michigan and Pennsylvania, where a number of Democrats, far too many, became disaffected and voted for Trump,” Loebsack said.
 “And I think there’s some chance to get some of them back.”

-Note: This story has been corrected to show Dave Loebsack is a Democrat who represents Iowa’s 2nd Congressional District, not a Democratic state representative.